-• boes the agency use information from the risk screening required by § 115.41, with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive, to inform: Program Assignments? \boxtimes Yes \square No 115.42 ? (b) • Does the agency make individualized determinations about how to ensure the safety of each inmate? \boxtimes Yes $\ \square$ No 115.42 2 (c) • When deciding whether to assign a transgender or intersex inmate to a facility for male or female inmates, does the agency consider on a case-by-case basis whether a placement would ensure the inmate's health and safety, and whether a placement would present management or security problems (NOTE: if an agency by policy or practice assigns inmates to a male or female facility on the basis of anatomy alone, that agency is not in compliance with this standard)? \boxtimes Yes \square No • When making housing or other program assignments for transgender or intersex inmates, does the agency consider on a case-by-case basis whether a placement would ensure the inmate's health and safety, and whether a placement would present management or security problems? \boxtimes Yes \square No 115.42 2 (d) • Are placement and programming assignments for each transgender or intersex inmate reassessed at least twice each year to review any threats to safety experienced by the inmate? \boxtimes Yes \square No 115.42 2 (e) • Are each transgender or intersex inmate's own views with respect to his or her own safety given serious consideration when making facility and housing placement decisions and programming assignments? \boxtimes Yes \square No 115.42 2 (f) • Are transgender and intersex inmates given the opportunity to shower separately from other inmates? \boxtimes Yes $\ \Box$ No 115.42 ? (g) • Unless placement is in a dedicated facility, unit, or wing established in connection with a consent decree, legal settlement, or legal judgment for the purpose of protecting lesbian, gay, bisexual, transgender, or intersex inmates, does the agency always refrain from placing: lesbian, gay, and bisexual inmates in dedicated facilities, units, or wings solely on the basis of such identification or status? \boxtimes Yes \square No • Unless placement is in a dedicated facility, unit, or wing established in connection with a consent decree, legal settlement, or legal judgment for the purpose of protecting lesbian, gay.

-transg al, transgender, or intersex inmates, does the agency always refrain from placing: ender inmates in dedicated facilities, units, or wings solely on the basis of such cation or status? ⊠ Yes □ No consent decree, legal settlement, or legal judgment for the purpose of protecting bisexual, transgender, or intersex inmates, does the agency always refrain from processing the settlement of the purpose of protecting bisexual, transgender, or intersex inmates, does the agency always refrain from processing the purpose of protecting bisexual processing the processing s placement is in a dedicated facility, unit, or wing established in connection with a nt decree, legal settlement, or legal judgment for the purpose of protecting lesbian, gay al, transgender, or intersex inmates, does the agency always refrain from placing: ex inmates in dedicated facilities, units, or wings solely on the basis of such identifications? \boxtimes Yes \square No Auditor Overall Compliance Determination \boxtimes Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
+• keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive, to inform: Program Assignments? \boxtimes Yes \square No 115.42 2 (b) • Does the agency make individualized determinations about how to ensure the safety of each inmate? \boxtimes Yes $\ \square$ No 115.42 2 (c) • When deciding whether to assign a transgender or intersex inmate to a facility for male or female inmates, does the agency consider on a case-by-case basis whether a placement would ensure the inmate's health and safety, and whether a placement would present management or security problems (NOTE: if an agency by policy or practice assigns inmates to a male or female facility on the basis of anatomy alone, that agency is not in compliance with this standard)? \boxtimes Yes \square No • When making housing or other program assignments for transgender or intersex inmates, does the agency consider on a case-by-case basis whether a placement would ensure the inmate's health and safety, and whether a placement would present management or security problems? \boxtimes Yes \square No 115.42 2 (d) • Are placement and programming assignments for each transgender or intersex inmate reassessed at least twice each year to review any threats to safety experienced by the inmate? \boxtimes Yes \square No 115.42 2 (e) • Are each transgender or intersex inmate's own views with respect to his or her own safety given serious consideration when making facility and housing placement decisions and programming assignments? \boxtimes Yes \square No 115.42 2 (f) • Are transgender and intersex inmates given the opportunity to shower separately from other inmates? \boxtimes Yes $\ \square$ No 115.42 2 (g) Unless placement is in a dedicated facility, unit, or wing established in connection with a consent decree, legal settlement, or legal judgment for the purpose of protecting lesbian, gay, bisexual, transgender, or intersex inmates, does the agency always refrain from placing: lesbian, gay, and bisexual inmates in dedicated facilities, units, or wings solely on the basis of such identification or status? \boxtimes Yes \square No consent decree legal settlement or legal judgment for the purpose of protection leshian, gay transge al, transgender, or intersex inmates, does the agency always refrain from placing: ender inmates in dedicated facilities, units, or wings solely on the basis of such cation or status? ⊠ Yes □ No • conser bisexu interse s placement is in a dedicated facility, unit, or wing established in connection with a set decree, legal settlement, or legal judgment for the purpose of protecting lesbian, gay, al, transgender, or intersex inmates, does the agency always refrain from placing: x inmates in dedicated facilities, units, or wings solely on the basis of such identification us? \boxtimes Yes \square No Auditor Overall Compliance Determination \boxtimes Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)

 The agency utilizes the information from the screening and reassessment to inform housing, bed, work, education, and program assignments with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive.
-This was confirmed during review of the policy and I confirmed these procedures during staff and inmate interviews.
+This was confirmed during a review of the policy, and I confirmed these procedures during staff and inmate interviews.

-The agency makes all of these determinations on an individualized basis, this ensures the safety of each inmate.
+The agency makes all of these determinations on an individualized basis; this ensures the safety of each inmate.
 This was confirmed during policy review, and staff and inmate interviews.